Debt Collection Letter Template, Free Download 2026

 If you are a third-party debt collector, you need to send a validation notice within 5 days of initial contact, informing the debtor of the amount owed, the creditor's name, and their right to dispute the debt within 30 days.

-What Should a Debt Collection Letter Include?
+What to Include in a Past Due Debt Collection Letter

 Amount of Debt